Black history IS the forerunner of spoken word today.

 Watch to find out how you can get a signed copy of Max’s latest CD.

-Professional entertainer and sultry author Kim Cayer gives us the secrets to reading live.
+Professional entertainer and sultry author Kim Cayer reveals the secrets of reading live.
 Kim lets us in to the serious side of her sassy and hilarious novels, which deal with homelessness, battered women, elder abuse, and the over-sexualization of women in the media industry.

 Sheila fills us in on her popular Poetry & Prose reading series in Oakville, and her upcoming works.